Ayesha Ayaz: Background

-Career and accomplishments
+Career

 Ayaz is the youngest competitor to win a bronze medal for Pakistan in 27 kg category at the Al-Fujairah Open Taekwondo Championship in Dubai in 2019.

 In Feb 2020, the talented young athlete earned a gold medal in 34 kg category at the 8th Al-Fujairah Open Taekwondo Championship in Dubai.

 Besides her global achievements, Ayaz has secured the title of district champion five times.
 She has remained provincial champion twice.
-Moreover, she takes pride in being a national taekwondo champion thrice.